RebelTechnology/OpenWareLab/MaxGen/README.md

 ## Extended Parameters

-Even if your target device has a limited number of hardware controls, you can still use extended parameters which you will be able to control over MIDI.
+Even if your target device has a limited number of hardware controls, you can still use extended parameters which you can control over MIDI.
 For example, the Lich has knobs and CV for parameters A, B, C and D. If you add parameters E, F, G and H in your patch, you will be able to control them with MIDI CC messages.
 Same goes for parameters AA to AH, and BA to BH, et c, giving you up to 40 software parameters that can be assigned.
-The full set of MIDI mappings is available [here](https://www.rebeltech.org/docs/OpenWareMidiControl_8h_source.html).
+More information on MIDI Mappings is available [here](../OWL_Patches/MIDI_Mappings.md).

 ## MIDI